nicm42/100-days-of-code-v2/log 2.md

 **Day 48: 1st February 2021**
 Did a couple of React videos.
 Talking about this and using constructors was familiar - I'm not sure I quite understood why to use them.
 But then it turns out there's a better way anyway.
 It's familiar (from JS and what I learnt before) but all done in a different way, which then makes it complicated.

+**Day 49: 2nd February 2021**
+Learnt about State in today's video.
+Which I think was simpler than when I learnt it before.
+I think I understand it and I can see why it's important/useful.
+I don't feel like I could write my own React thing, but then I am less than halfway through the course, so that's not unreasonable.